Project for SI 482 - Interaction Design Studio focusing on UX/UI Design, Iterative Prototyping, and User Testing

 We proceeded to take the first iteration of our paper prototype and conduct three independent user tests.
 We presented the prototype to the user and asked them to perform a handful of tasks, noting how they succeeded, how they struggled, and any comments or observations they made.
 Here are some excerpts from the user tests:

-“Users jumped right to the navigation bar instead of clicking through the onboarding screens, and they did not understand why they had to move through the onboarding tasks.”
+“Users jumped right to the navigation bar instead of clicking through the onboarding screens, and did not understand why they had to move through the onboarding tasks.”

 “When asked to locate the filters, two users were unclear where to find them, indicating that the iconography might be confusing.”